 Films released in 2017 that I haven’t had a chance to see at time of writing (though there are a couple more days left of the year) are Manchester By The Sea, Bright, Thor: Ragnarok, Prevenge, Elle, Hacksaw Ridge, Colossal, and The Villainess.
 Some of those are pretty dramatic oversights, but we do what we can; time has been short and may be more so next year.
 Enough preamble though!

 Some of these have shifted around; some of them have shifted around a lot as I’ve thought about them.
 And the more I’ve thought about them, inevitably they started rising through the ranks for having clearly captured something in my mind.

 - Free Fire

 Due to only seeing Arrival this year, I’ve been blessed with two groundbreaking science fiction movies by Denis Villeneuve in one year.
-Ben Wheatley’s Free Fire was a burst of pure originality, taking what might be a rushed 20 minute segment in many movies and turning into the one of the funniest 90 minutes I’ve seen this year.
+Ben Wheatley’s Free Fire was a burst of pure originality, taking what might be a rushed 20 minute segment in many movies and turning it into the one of the funniest 90 minutes I’ve seen this year.
 All shot in Brighton.

 But there’s no beating Baby Driver for me, Edgar Wright’s heist musical.
 And not just because it makes one of my long-mothballed projects viable again!